 Major multi-platform media (press, radio and TV) organisations based in individual emirates cater particularly for local and regional needs.
 Abu Dhabi Media's integrated strategy reflecting the UAE's national identity focuses on content that is in line with UAE Vision 2021 and Abu Dhabi Vision 2030.
 This strategy is being realised in new television networks, programmes and other initiatives.

 Dubai Media Incorporated is also developing content through its muliple media channels that respects Arab and Emirati social and cultural values in line with the strategic objectives of the government of Dubai.

 Sharjah Media Corporation has recently made the transition from analogue to digital terrestrial broadcasting (DVB-T2) to continue its focus on UAE values.
 Fujairah Media Group is the radio and TV broadcasting arm of the Emirate of Fujairah.

-The UAE Government actively encourages a dynamic media.
-As a result, media institutions in the country have made considerable progress quantitatively and qualitatively in recent years.
-Domestic media, including newspapers, magazines, radio stations, satellite and terrestrial TV, are thriving.
-In addition, major international media organisations and broadcasters have established headquarters in media zones such as twofour54 in Abu Dhabi, Dubai Media City, Fujairah Creative City, and RAK Media City, ensuring that the UAE is a hub for the media and entertainment industry in the MENA region.
+Domestic media also focusses on the migrant population producing eight English-language newspapers, dozens of magazines and specialst periodicals and broadcasting in a number of languages, including Hindi and tagalog.
+In addition, major international media organisations and broadcasters have established headquarters in media zones such as twofour54 in Abu Dhabi, Dubai Media City, Fujairah Creative City, and RAK Media City.
+Local organisations such as Image Nation, based at twofour54, marry world-class expertise with regional knowledge to develop original content, especially in Arabic, for TV and digital media, ensuring that the UAE is a hub for the media and entertainment industry in the MENA region.

-Sharjah Media Centre and the UAE Journalists' Association, which has 734 members, local media outlets, and hundreds of accredited foreign media correspondents in the UAE contribute to a lively environment for the media.
+Organisations such as the Dubai Press Club, Sharjah Media Centre and the UAE Journalists' Association, local media outlets, and hundreds of accredited foreign media correspondents in the UAE contribute to a lively environment for the media.